snipe/gh-changelog/README.md

-gh-changelog
+Github Changelog
 ============

-Quick and dirty script to generate a markdown changelog by release using Github's API and git log
+Quick and dirty script to generate a markdown changelog by release using Github's API and git log.